Colin Kazim-Richards: Brighton & Hove Albion

 In June 2005, at the age of 18, he was signed on a three-year contract by Brighton & Hove Albion for £250,000.
 The contract was signed after a fan of the club, Aaron Berry, won the sum for the club in a competition run by Coca-Cola which, in turn, led to Kazim-Richards being dubbed the "Coca-Cola Kid".
 In August 2006, at the start of the new season, he tried to hand in a transfer request after being dropped by manager Mark McGhee.

 Sheffield United

 Subsequently, Brighton sold him to Sheffield United for £150,000 on 31 August 2006, the deadline day for the transfer window.
 Kazim-Richards signed a three-year deal with the Blades after passing a medical and agreeing personal terms.
-He scored once for the eventually relegated Blades, in a 2–2 draw with Bolton Wanderers on 11 November 2006.
+He scored once in his only season in top-flight English football for the eventually relegated Blades, in a 2–2 draw with Bolton Wanderers on 11 November 2006.